Nouvellie/ubuntu/jupyter.md

 ```
 $ sudo groupadd groupname
 ```
-* Adding a user to a group:
+* Add a user to a group:
 ```
 $ sudo adduser username groupname
 ```